wmalyk/katacoda-scenarios/vnfdvalidator/step3.md

 ## 2 - Select current published version or draft

-- use the `dropdown` to select a particular version or draft (or simply leave as is to apply all applicable specifications).
+- use the `dropdown` to select a particular version or draft (or leave as is to apply all applicable specifications).

 ## 3 - Get validation report